Marino Torlonia, 4th Prince of Civitella-Cesi

-Marino Torlonia (29 July 1861 – 5 March 1933), 4th Prince of Civitella-Cesi, duke of Poli and Guadagnolo, was an Italian nobleman.
+Marino Torlonia (29 July 1861 – 5 March 1933), 4th Prince of Civitella-Cesi, son of the duke of Poli and Guadagnolo, was an Italian nobleman.

 Biography

 He was born in Poli, Italy, the sixth son of Prince Don Giulio Torlonia, 2nd Duke di Poli e di Guadagnolo, and his wife, Princess Donna Teresa Chigi della Rovere-Albani.
+His brother, Leopoldo Torlonia, 3rd Duke of Poli and Guadagnolo, became Mayor of Rome.

 Torlonia's paternal grandmother was Princess Donna Anna Sforza-Cesarini, a descendant of Ludovico Sforza, Duke of Milan and patron of Leonardo da Vinci.
 Torlonia's maternal grandmother was Princess Donna Leopoldina Doria-Pamphili-Landi, the granddaughter of Princess Leopoldina of Savoy, a princess of the royal family of Piedmont and Sardinia, which later became the Royal Family of Italy.
 The descendant of many popes, Torlonia inherited the administration of the Banca Torlonia, which worked the finances of the Vatican and several other investments.
 He was one of the richest noblemen in Italy around the beginning of the twentieth century, and introduced the first motor car in Rome.